aggreyrc/SA.-Phase-3-Code-Challenge-Python-Fundamentals---Compulsory/README.md

 # SA.-Phase-3-Code-Challenge-Python-Fundamentals---Compulsory

+This is a challenge to write various python functions to complete a set of given tasks.The functions are divided into different files as explained below:

 1. # Sum.py

     This is a function named add_numbers that takes two parameters num1 and num2, and returns the sum of the two numbers.